Chapter 1: 100 Keywords for a Good Start

 Here's a real story:

-For over 6 years, a friend of mine has been a webmaster of a big European online bookstore (you can guess the name easily, if you wish ;) ).
+For over 6 years, a friend of mine has been a webmaster of a big European online bookstore (you can guess the name easily, if you wish ;)).
 Quite long ago, he nearly failed a $90.000-worth optimizing campaign.
-Everything looked fine at a first glance: the site was ranking high by certain keyphrases, and the SEO department's done a big job.
-But they just weren't selling, because some words weren't bringing traffic to the site, and others brought traffic but didn't make sale.
-You guess where the problem lay?
+Everything looked fine at a first glance: the site was ranking high for certain keyphrases, and the SEO department′s done a big job.
+But they just weren′t selling, because some words weren′t bringing traffic to the site, and others brought traffic but didn′t make sale or, SEO speaking, convert.
+You guess where the problem is?
 Yep, the keywords were wrong!
 Luckily, they had enough time to sort it out and save their bottoms.

 You will need the results of this first step all way through

-Sure, when you get done with this step, you won't see any effect on your website's traffic.
-But the keywords you'll single out will be critical for the greater part of your future optimization work, be it onpage optimization, directories submit, link exchange or other.
-But let's not leap ahead.
-I'll put prior things first.
+Sure, when you get done with this step, you won′t see any effect on your website′s traffic.
+But the keywords you′ll single out will be critical for the greater part of your future optimization work, be it on-page optimization, video syndication, guest blogging, social media activities, directories submit, or other.
+But let′s not leap ahead.
+I′ll put prior things first.

 The simple truth about keywords